-Mark has more than 12 years of experience as a company director and has served on the Boards of Queensland Ballet Company and John Paul College Limited.
+Mark has been a Director since July 2015 and Chairman since May 2018.
+He has more than 15 years of experience as a company director and has previously served on the Boards of Queensland Ballet Company and John Paul College Limited.
 He chaired the Arts Investment Advisory Board that provided strategic and funding advice to the Queensland government.
-He is a director for the University of Queensland International House Foundation Limited and is director of Common Ground Queensland Ltd. Mark is a finance executive with over 20 years of experience, is a fellow with CPA Australia and a graduate member of the Australian Institute of Company Directors.
+He is a director for the UQ International House Foundation Limited and is director and Deputy Chair of Common Ground Queensland Ltd. Mark is a finance executive with over 25 years of experience, is a fellow with CPA Australia and a graduate member of the Australian Institute of Company Directors.
 He has worked for businesses in the professional services, manufacturing, retirement living, retail, and membership services sectors.
-He is currently the Chief Financial Officer for the Village Retirement Group.
+He is currently the Chief Financial Officer for Endeavour Foundation.

 Alison brings extensive experience working in primary health care, with a particular focus on rural and remote mental health.
 She is currently the Mental Health and AOD Program Coordinator for the Northern Queensland Primary Health Network (PHN) based in Townsville.

 Alison is passionate about building capacity and sustainability in regional Queensland, and has been instrumental in developing networks and partnerships, primarily in suicide prevention.
 She is a dedicated advocate for farming communities and the voice of lived experience, using consumer and community engagement as the primary source to drive and implement mental health reform.